bigdreamsweb3/JuliaOS/README.md

 - `backend/` &ndash; contains the most recent version of the JuliaOS Backend, realizing the agent functionality alongside an attached server and database;
     - this directory also contains the OpenAPI specification of the server API, located at `backend/src/api/spec/api-spec.yaml`;
 - `docs/` &ndash; contains several translations of the base README file;
-- `python/` &ndash; contains the implementation of the python `juliaos` module which can be used to write scripts interacting with the JuliaOS backend, with several such example scripts also included;
+- `python/` &ndash; contains the implementation of the python `juliaos` package which can be used to write scripts interacting with the JuliaOS backend, with several such example scripts also included;
 - `config/`, `julia/`, `packages/` and `workflows/` are leftovers from an earlier state of the repository, currently deprecated, but left with the potential of being partially integrated into the current state at some point in the future.

 ### The JuliaOS Backend

 In the `backend/` subdirectory, you can find the core of the agent framework, including a database and a server providing access to the agent functionality.
-It also includes the OpenAPI specification of the server interface (found at `backend/src/api/spec/api-spec.yaml`) which is used to generate parts of the server as well as the python modules, and can be used to generate parts of other frontend clients as well.
+It also includes the OpenAPI specification of the server interface (found at `backend/src/api/spec/api-spec.yaml`) which is used to generate parts of the server as well as the python package, and can be used to generate parts of other frontend clients as well.

 More specific information can be found in its README at [`backend/README.md`](./backend/README.md).